epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 has been tested with podman 4.4.1 on RedHat 8, and Docker 24.0.5 on for Ubuntu 22.04.

-If you are using docker, simply replace `podman` with `docker` in the commands listed in these tutorials.
+If you are using docker, simply replace `podman` with `docker` in the commands listed in these tutorials. `docker` users should also take a look at this page: [](../reference/docker.md)

 The podman version required is 4.0 or later.
 Any version of docker since 20.10 will also work.
 Pick the tool that has the most recent version for your platform.